Criminology and Criminal Justice

 CCJ 4933r.
 Seminar in Criminology (3).
 This course introduces varying topics of selected interest and contemporary significance, discussed in a seminar format.
 May be repeated to a maximum of six semester hours.

 CCJ 4938r.
 Special Topics in Criminology (3).
 This course content varies as instructors present different developments, problems, and controversies.
-May be repeated to a maximum of twelve semester hours.
-May be repeated within the same semester.
+May be repeated to a maximum of twelve (12) credit hours; repeatable within the same term.

 CCJ 4940.
 Internship in Criminology (15).
 (S/U grade only.)
 This internship facilitates field placement in an approved criminal justice agency for integration of theory and practice through participant observation study.